 Residual income.
 When you’re in a crisis, the last thing you need to worry about is how you’re going to pay your bills.
 When you have established Online Oil Wells (sales sites that sell digital products and deliver them automatically) that continue to crank out income even when unattended, you can be assured you’ll have a steady income.

 Accounts payable.
-You can’t afford to ruin your credit rating while you’re in crisis.
+You can’t afford to ruin your credit rating while you’re in crisis, you have to establish business credit in the best way possible.
 So you’ll need someone to physically pick up the bills from the mail box or website.
 Plus you’ll need someone who has access to your checking account, online and offline, who can pay those bills for you, on time.

 A word of caution about choosing people for these roles.
 Your first temptation may be to ask a close friend or family member to be your “back-up.”
 The danger of that is that if you are in crisis because of a death in the family or your own illness, they will be involved in the same crisis or at least in helping you through it.
 So try to set up systems outside of your close relations.